Saif13m05/School-Management-System/README.md

 ## 📄 License

-This project was built as an academic graduation project.
+This project was built as an academic project.